timlod/loopmate/README.md

 capture and multiple processes.
 There are classes and functions which could be tested regardless, which should be prioritized at some point.

+The main goal of `loopmate` is to have some simple functionality which could be hacked in Python, as well as learning about realtime audio processing.
+There are other, yet more advanced, open-source loopers out there (https://github.com/essej/sooperlooper for example), which you could check out if you need a reliable tool right now for music creation.

 ## Features
 - unlimited tracks (as CPU and RAM permit - it should be more than enough)
   - arbitrary IO mapping given what your audio interface permits